PawelLipski/utils/blog.md

 ??? install `git-machete` with #####.
 Now let's run `git machete edit` or simply open the `.git/machete` file with your favorite editor.

 A file like that:
+??? a tree-like structure with `develop`/`master` being the roots ???
 ```
-TODO maybe sample from help simply?
-More differentiated branch names!
+develop
+    adjust-reads-prec
+        block-cancel-order
+            change-table
+                drop-location-type
+    edit-margin-not-allowed
+        full-load-gatling
+    grep-errors-script
+master
+    hotfix/receipt-trigger
 ```

 Now we've given defined the structure how our branches should relate to each other.